elmastudio/aino-blocks/readme.txt

 = 1.0.0 =
 New: Grid container block, which brings new possibility to build layouts with the help of a CSS grid.
-New: Spacing toop/bottom extension for grid container.
+New: Spacing top/bottom setting Grid container block.
+New: Spacing top/bottom setting in Group block.
-Enhance: Block icons.
+Enhance: New Block icons.
+Enhance: Hero block grid settings.

 = 0.9.0 =
 Enhance: Expanded Hero block media settings and moved setting to inspector.